MicrosoftDocs/sdk-api/sdk-api-src/content/http/nf-http-httpinitialize.md

 <td width="60%">
 Perform initialization for applications that use the HTTP configuration functions,
 <a href="/windows/desktop/api/http/nf-http-httpsetserviceconfiguration">HttpSetServiceConfiguration</a>,
+<a href="/windows/desktop/api/http/nf-http-httpqueryserviceconfiguration">HttpQueryServiceConfiguration</a>,
-<a href="/windows/desktop/api/http/nf-http-httpqueryserviceconfiguration">HttpQueryServiceConfiguration</a> and
+<a href="/windows/desktop/api/http/nf-http-httpdeleteserviceconfiguration">HttpDeleteServiceConfiguration</a>, and
-<a href="/windows/desktop/api/http/nf-http-httpdeleteserviceconfiguration">HttpDeleteServiceConfiguration</a>.
+<a href="/windows/desktop/api/http/nf-http-httpdelegaterequestex">HttpDelegateRequestEx</a>.

 </td>
 </tr>